TutorialsLast Updated May 6, 20249 min read

 Unit test result from the terminal

-At this point, the application work as expected, and the unit test are certainly passing.
+At this point, the application works as expected, and the unit tests are passing.
 Stop the application from running using CTRL + C.

 As mentioned, the objective of this tutorial is to Dockerize and deploy the Golang project to the Azure container instance.
 There is no need to modify the codebase other than the configuration file, so let’s go over the deployment strategy.